<> <>

 No matter which diet you're following or which way you're trying to lose weight, you should be in a calorie deficit, meaning you're burning more than you're eating.

-And, while the keto diet generally makes you feel fuller because of the high-fat diet, these high-fat foods generally contain extra calories which can make it easier to go over your calorie intake for the day.
+And, while the keto diet generally makes you feel fuller because of the high fat intake, these high-fat foods generally contain extra calories which can make it easier to go over your calorie budget for the day.

 On the flip side, eating too few calories can also lead to weight gain because it slows down your metabolism and you may also lose muscle mass.